aogaki/VacMonServer/README.md

 # API server for vacuum pressure monitor for Pfeiffer IF300A

 This program is based on Oat++(https://oatpp.io/) and MongoDB and (ROOT).
 The monitor program https://github.com/aogaki/VacMonitor is working with libserial and mongocxx driver.
 I simply use the libserial provided and installed Ubuntu 18.04.
 In some documents, class member function and variables are not same.
-When you will run on another distribution, please be careful and modify the code.
+When you will run on another distribution and/or another version, please be careful and modify the code.

 ## Overview